-This page contains general information about permitted development rights, including what they are and what sites have them.
-Use the links below to find more detailed advice and information on some of the most common types of permitted development.
+This page contains general information about permitted development rights, including what they are, where to find them and what sites have them.
+Use the table of contents to navigate your way around the page.

 Most sites and buildings automatically benefit from permitted development rights.
 “Permitted developments” are specific changes – or developments – that you are allowed to make to your site or property without any need to apply for planning permission.

-Most houses have permitted development rights to construct:
+Most houses – but not flats – have permitted development rights to construct:

 - certain types of extensions, including loft conversions, conservatories, rear and side extensions & porches

 - outbuildings, e.g. sheds, garages, summerhouses, swimming pools, oil and gas containers